hpsheridan/minesweeper/README.md

 If no version number is returned, follow instructions for installing Node and npm https://nodejs.org/en/download (pick the option that is most appropriate for your OS).
 After downloading, repeat step 2 to make sure that node and npm are installed.
+Windows: You may have to restart command prompt and open Node.js command prompt.

 A more in-depth description of how to install Node.js and npm on Windows. https://phoenixnap.com/kb/install-node-js-npm-on-windows